farlee2121/DevEssentialsBlog/_drafts/2020-08-05-Notification-Design.md

 The notification system is trying to juggle the needs of too many consumers and has no stable solution.

 ## Solution
 Now let's abandon the idea of a central generalized notification/event system.
-Instead let's use the SOLID Structure concepts.
+Instead let's use Clean Architecture and the rules of thumb from my previous post.

+>**Note**: I ended up realizing that what I did in [Synthesizing Project Organization Methods](2020-07-10-Synthesizing-Structure.md) was cross IDesign with [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html).
+This refactor mainly leans on Clean Architecture because it doesn't depend on the interaction of domain services.

 This means each service defines it's own dependency abstractions, exposes extensibility to callers generically, and uses thin adapters to bridge the gap (of generic outward interfaces to specific dependency abstractions).